Boxing Glove Size Guide: Find the Perfect Fit for Every Fighter

 Understanding Boxing Glove Sizes by Weight (oz)

-The heavier the glove, the more padding it contains.
-Heavier gloves slow down punches, making them ideal for sparring sessions where safety is a priority.
-On the other hand, lighter gloves are used for speed and agility during competitions or mitt work.
+Heavier gloves contain more padding and slow down punches, making them ideal for sparring sessions where safety is the priority.
+Lighter gloves, on the other hand, are better suited for speed and agility in competitions or mitt work.

 How to Choose the Right Size Boxing Gloves